 OneNote is available for free to all University of Hull students.

 Google Keep allows users to make text notes, audio recordings, sketches, to-do-lists, and save images.

 Keep is downloaded on Android devices by default (except on Huawei) and is also available on iOS and online.

 It is completely free to use and syncs across platforms; notes can easily be categorised, searched, and pinned.

 Finally, if you want to combine the features of note-taking via keyboard apps with the inking capability of a sketch app, you might like to try Notability (available on the iPad, iPhone and Mac).

 Evernote allows you to create a note which can be a piece of formatted text, a full webpage or webpage excerpt, a photograph, a voice memo, or a handwritten "ink" note.
 Notes can also have file attachments.
 Notes can be sorted into folders, tagged, annotated, edited, given comments, searched, and exported as part of a notebook.

-Evernote supports a number of operating system platforms (including OS X, iOS, Chrome OS, Android, Microsoft Windows, Windows Phone, BlackBerry, and webOS) and also offers online synchronisation and backup services.
+Evernote supports a number of operating system platforms (including Mac, iOS, Chrome OS, Android, and Microsoft Windows) and also offers online synchronisation and backup services.

 Evernote is available in a paid version or a more restricted free version.
 Use of the online service is free up to a certain monthly usage limit, with additional monthly use reserved for Plus subscribers, and unlimited monthly use for Premium customers.